kaylee-stewart/kaylee-stewart/README.md

 - 👋 Hi, my name is Kaylee Stewart
 - 🩺 I’m currently pursuing a degree in health policy
-- 💻 I'm intersted in health care data analytics related to quality of care and cost
+- 💻 I'm intersted in health care data analytics related to quality of care and cost, in particular value-based payment

 <!---